Manage Member Groups

 On the Groups (platform-ca | platform-eu | platform-au) page, click the group that you want to duplicate, and then click Duplicate in the Action bar.

 The duplicate of the original group has a name in the following format: [OriginalGroupName]_copy.
-Edit this group to change its name or any other aspect of its configuration.
+You can edit this group to change its name or any other aspect of its configuration.

 Note